Skip to Content

 2) Hidden Fees

 Problem: Online shoppers want transparency, and they want it up front.
 Unexpected costs, especially shipping fees, at the very end of the checkout process, erode customer trust and kill sales.
 Surprise fees don’t sit well with visitors who have entered all their information during the checkout process.
-Customers perceive them as bait-and-switch.
+Customers perceive them as a bait-and-switch tactic rather than a simple oversight.
 These fees annoy them to the point of abandoning carts just before the finish line.

 Solution: Don’t hide fees.
 Present all of them early in the shopping process.
 This can be as simple as displaying estimated shipping costs on product pages or right in the shopping cart.
-Showing all costs early sets correct expectations, builds trust, and creates a positive brand experience.
+When buyers understand the full investment from the start, they feel in control of the decision.
+Showing all costs early sets correct expectations, builds trust, and reduces last-minute abandonment at checkout.

 Example: Airbnb addresses this issue by displaying the total price, including all fees, in the search results and listings.
 All-in pricing shows users the full cost from the start.
 A detailed breakdown shows the nightly rate, cleaning fee, and service fee before booking.